mcd4874/ML-for-NLP/README.md

-  FEATURE        the feature for which to train TRAINING_DATA  the path to the training corpra OUTPUT_FILE    where to save the trained model
+  FEATURE        the feature for which to train TRAINING_DATA  the path to the training corpra OUTPUT_FILE    where to save the trained model TEXT_MODEL_FILE where to save the trained text model

 optional arguments:
   -h, --help     show this help message and exit